PandaHexCode/PDebugReloaded/README.md

 In the "Scene" tab you will see a list of all the scenes and next to it a "Load" button with which you can load the selected scene!

 ## Render
-In the "Other" Tab you can enable the FreeCam.
+In the "Other" Tab you can enable the FreeCam.<br />
-Enable wireframe.
+Enable wireframe.<br />
 Enable DrawCollisions.

 ![DrawCollisionAndWireframeShowcase](Captures/DrawCollisionAndWireframeShowcase.PNG)